unicode-org/message-format-wg/spec/formatting.md

     contains a _selector_ that does not have an _annotation_, or contains a _variable_ that does not directly or indirectly reference a _declaration_ with an _annotation_.

-    > Example invalid messages resulting in a Missing Selector Annotation error:
+    > Example invalid messages resulting in a _Missing Selector Annotation error_:
     >
     > ```
     > match {$one}